Skip to content

 Wi-Fi security: WPA2 vs WPA3 in 2026

-Plain-English explainer for which Wi-Fi password mode to use in 2026 — why WPA3 matters, what WPA3-Transition is, and the WPS toggle most people leave dangerously on.
+Plain-English explainer for which Wi-Fi password mode to use in 2026 — why WPA3 matters, what WPA3-Transition is, and the WPS toggle to turn off.

 Read explainer